kibook/s1kd-tools/TUTORIAL.md

 > **Note**
 >
-> This is a work-in-progress tutorial to introduce the basic concepts of S1000D to new users of the specification or those who have never heard of it before.
+> This is a work-in-progress tutorial to introduce the basic concepts of S1000D.

 What is S1000D?
 ===============